 Download the project request form for further information.

-Now accepting county projects for Fall 2021 and Spring 2022!
+Now accepting county projects for Spring 2022!

-Minnesota counties are also encouraged to contact: Crystal Fashant, Associate Professor and Program Co-Director at Metropolitan State University to discuss your project idea and learn more about hosting a graduate student for a semester.
+Please contact Crystal Fashant, Associate Professor and Program Co-Director at Metropolitan State University to discuss your project idea and learn more about hosting a graduate student for a semester.

 What are some example Capstone projects?